ihalseide/Galaga/README.md

 This project is not complete and is still in progress!
 The current goal is to implement the first 3 stages.

+## Note

+I do not want to work on this project anymore, but if you want to contribute, feel free to!
+I will respond to any pull requests.

 ## How to run

 Run `python galaga.py` in terminal after you make sure all the dependencies for Python are met.